mendix/docs/content/ats/howtos/custom-action-howto-structure.md

 In the introduction of each how-to, you find a description of what the how-to will explain and in which situation it applies.
 It also states that you must create a new action.
 You use this action during the how-to.
 You must perform all the steps inside this action during the how-to unless stated otherwise.

 The introduction also tells you what type of action the how-to explains.
-The how-to's are written based on the [guidelines for building a custom action](/bestpractices/guidelines-custom-action).
+The how-to's are written based on the [guidelines for building a custom action](../bestpractices/guidelines-custom-action).

 ## 3 How-To Prerequisites

-All of the how-to's have the prerequisite that you must read and if necessary complete the [general](custom-action-general) section.
+All of the how-to's have the prerequisite that you must read and if necessary complete the [General](custom-action-general) section.

 ## 4 User Approach